hjadmz/adaptive-prompt-optimizer/README.md

 APO is engineered to remain **valid across AI generations** — from text-only models to multimodal, agentic, and large-context systems.

-Its modular, text-based structure ensures:
+Its modular text structure ensures:

 - **Interpretability** — Reasoning steps are explicit and human-auditable
 - **Reproducibility** — Identical inputs yield consistent outputs
-- **Portability** — No dependencies on specific platforms or architectures
+- **Portability** — No platform dependencies
-- **Longevity** — Design principles transcend current model limitations
+- **Longevity** — Design principles transcend current architectures

 <br>

 ## Why It Matters

-Modern AI systems frequently reason opaquely, making verification and trust difficult.
+Modern AI systems often reason opaquely, making verification and trust difficult.
 APO provides a **research-backed foundation** for adaptive, transparent cognition.

-It bridges **human epistemic rigor** with **machine adaptability**, supporting:
+It bridges **human epistemic rigor** and **machine adaptability**, supporting:

 - Research reproducibility and methodological transparency
-- Ethical accountability in AI-assisted decision-making
+- Ethical accountability in AI-assisted reasoning
-- Trust and explainability in high-stakes applications
+- Trust and explainability in critical domains

 <br>

 ## Future-Proof by Design

-**APO is released as a completed, finalized framework.**
+**APO is released as a finalized framework.**

 - No further updates or maintenance required
 - Optimized for reliability and long-term reproducibility
-- This repository serves as a stable, reference-grade implementation
+- Serves as a stable, reference-grade implementation

 **Use freely.
 Cite widely.
 Study deeply.**
 For derivative work, fork the repository and document modifications clearly to preserve attribution and integrity.